Model access is the first architecture decision.

 A broker exposes one interface across many model providers.
 That can make experimentation easier, but it adds another trust, pricing, and routing boundary to understand.

-Examples: OpenRouter, LiteLLM-style gateways, provider comparison layers.
+Examples: OpenRouter, LiteLLM, provider comparison layers.

 Local model artifacts